streamx-dev/streamx-connector-aem/cloud-pack/README.md

 For AEM 6.5 versions lower than 6.5.22, installation of AEM Connector can be achieved in two ways:
 1. Ensure the `org.apache.felix:org.apache.felix.configadmin:1.9.12+` bundle is installed in AEM and then install there the Cloud Package with AEM Connector.
-1. Create and install in AEM a custom uber package that includes all necessary dependencies and OSGi configurations required for the AEM Connector to function within AEM, in a way similar how this is made in this Cloud Package with AEM Connector.
+1. Create and install in AEM all necessary dependencies and OSGi configurations required for the AEM Connector to function within AEM, in a way similar how this is made in this Cloud Package with AEM Connector.

 ## Purpose of the Cloud Package with AEM Connector